rkoepke1/Concordance_Data_Manager/README.md

 # Concordance_Data_Manager
-Create a Concordance page for any text.
-Counts the number of words in a text and displays them.
+Counts the number of words in a text and creates a concordance file with the count of each word.